blynkkk/blynkkk.github.io/Widgets.md

 **NOTE :** Blynk cloud has limitation for webhook widget - you are allowed to send only 1 request per second.
 You can change this on local server with ```webhooks.frequency.user.quota.limit```.
 Please be very careful using webhooks, as many resources not capable to handle even 1 req/sec, so you may be banned on some of them.
-For example thingspeak allows to send onle 1 req per 15 seconds.
+For example thingspeak allows to send 1 request per 15 seconds.